Last updated on March 15th, 2025 at 08:07 pm

 The Best Fancy Pizzas in Bangkok

 According to this online pizza publication https://www.50toppizza.it/ five of the best fifty best pizzas in Southeast Asia are in Thailand.
 That’s quite impressive.
-All pizzas are of the Neopolitan variety as those are the predominant variety in Thailand.
+All pizzas are of the Neapolitan variety as those are the predominant variety in Thailand.

-As the dominant variety of pizzas in Bangkok this post won’t be complete without mentioning my favorite margherita pizzas!
+As the dominant variety of pizzas in Bangkok, this post won’t be complete without mentioning my favorite margherita pizzas!

 Ronin Pizza takes the top spot in my books.
 Ugly Dough is terrific, you will love their crust, that is when it’s not overloaded with sauce and cheese.
 Daniello makes yummy margherita pizzas around the Lad Prao area of Bangkok.

 There are Thai cultural aspects to consider in the Thai food industry.
 Thais do not like to eat burnt food.
 Eating charred bits as a certain population of Thais believe is carcinogenic.
-Whether or not that is true I would say you have to do your research on the validity of such a claim.
+Whether or not that is true, I would say you have to do your research on the validity of such a claim.

 Traditional pizzas have what’s called Leopard Spotting, where spots of dark char are visible under the pizza as well as the crust.
 It is typically more pronounced in wood and coal-fired ovens.
-If a local Thai sees many scorched marks on the crust it’s a big no-no in their eyes.
+If a local Thai sees many scorched marks on the crust, it’s a big no-no in their eyes.

-That said, most of the best Neopolitan pizzerias or Italian restaurants are written up on popular food websites.
+That said, most of the best Neapolitan pizzerias or Italian restaurants are written up on popular food websites.
 The names Pizza Massilia, Pizzeria Mazzie, and Peppina come up as the de facto best of the best

 I have never eaten in any of those restaurants before.
 But it’s on my to-do list.